arnaudin/arnaudin.github.io/_posts/2016-02-01-shape-of-design.md

         height:

 ---
 I'd recommend _The Shape of Design_ to all designers, as well as anyone interested in design.
-This is not a practical guide to becoming a better designer; instead be prepared to explore the philosophy of design through witty and metaphorical meditation.
+This is not a practical guide to becoming a better designer; instead, be prepared to explore the philosophy of design through witty and metaphorical meditation.
 While some sections may come off as self-indulgent, it's a quick read that is guaranteed to make you think deeper about design, which is never a bad thing.
 <br><br>
 Here are my Kindle highlights:
 > To be human is to tinker, to envision a better condition, and decide to work toward it by shaping the world around us.